Pennsylvania Department of Health

 2. Calculation of shift LPN ratios will be completed and reviewed daily for accuracy by the scheduler.

-3. The facility has developed internal incentives to retain and attract new staff.
+3. The facility has recruiters setting up interviews and tours with prospective new hires, and the facility has internal incentives to retain and attract new staff.
+Facility recently presented to graduating nurses at LPN schools to recruit new staff, and has an employee referral program.
 Agency staff are being utilized in an effort to reach daily shift ratios.
 The scheduler will look ahead for a minimum of 1 week at projected staffing patterns to enable more time to achieve appropriate LPN ratios as needed.

 4. LPN ratios will be audited by scheduler and DON daily for 4 weeks, then 3 days per week x 2 months or until substantial compliance is achieved.
 Results will be reported to QAPI committee.